-Impressionism is all about light, color, and breaking free from rules, so I thought it would be perfect inspiration for fun summer outfits.
+Impressionism is all about light, color, and breaking free from rules.
 Here are three outfit ideas, each inspired by an iconic painting from one of the great Impressionist masters.

 Vincent Van Gogh